Bairdy999/elastic-data-mesh/README.md

 Elastic are proposing using [Elasticsearch as the core component of a data mesh framework](https://www.elastic.co/blog/data-mesh-public-sector), enabling an approach that unites the pillars of data mesh into a process to manage, and comprehensively search, distributed data.

 > [!NOTE]
-> This project is aimed at self-managed and/or air-gapped environments.
-Integration with Elastic Cloud Hosting or Serverless will be added in future iterations
+> This project is primarily aimed at self-managed and/or air-gapped environments.
+Integration with Elastic Cloud Hosting or Serverless may be added in future iterations

 To that end, this project aims to allow a Proof-of-Concept data mesh to be quickly created.
 It uses Docker Compose to easily create an arbitrary number of single-node Elasticsearch clusters running as Docker containers, each configured as a remote cluster for the others, along with a corresponding Kibana instance.
 The diagram below illustrates this concept (**Note:** the number of containers/clusters is only limited by the resources available to a single Docker VM.
 It is left as an exercise to the reader to expand this project to run across multiple Docker VMs).